n-koba0427/Flet-MVC-Template/README.md

         )
 ```

-2. Use this component in your view functions:
+2. Use this component in a view function in `app/views.py`:

 ```python
 from templates.components import custom_card